 What time does the conference start?

-The conference will begin at 10:30am est and run until 6 PM EST (though the webcast will end around 5:45pm).
-Once the schedule is finalized, you’ll find it among the linked PDFs listed above.
-You can learn more about the scheduled speakers by scrolling up and clicking on the “Speakers” link in the sidebar to the right.
+The conference will begin at 10:30am est and run until around 6 pm est. Once the schedule is finalized, you’ll find it among the linked PDFs listed above.
+When finalized, you can learn more about the scheduled speakers by scrolling up and clicking on the “Speakers” link in the sidebar to the right.

 Do I have to show the whole conference?